Architectural Design of a

 church plans that will probably never be

-built because the plans outweigh the financial ability of the
+built because the plans far exceed the financial ability of the

 church.
 The church has a responsibility to fundamentally